System in a package

+SIPs can be used either to reduce the size of a system, improve performance or to reduce costs.
+The technology evolved from multi-chip module (MCM) technology, the difference being that SiPs also use die stacking, which stacks several chips or dies on top of each other.

+Technology

-SiP dies can be stacked vertically or tiled horizontally, with techniques like chiplets or quilt packaging, unlike less dense multi-chip modules, which place dies horizontally on a carrier.
-SiP connects the dies with standard off-chip wire bonds or solder bumps, unlike slightly denser three-dimensional integrated circuits which connect stacked silicon dies with conductors running through the die.
+SiP dies can be stacked vertically or tiled horizontally, with techniques like chiplets or quilt packaging.
+SiPs connect the dies with standard off-chip wire bonds or solder bumps, unlike slightly denser three-dimensional integrated circuits which connect stacked silicon dies with conductors running through the die using through-silicon vias.
 Many different 3D packaging techniques have been developed for stacking many fairly standard chip dies into a compact area.

-An example SiP can contain several chips—such as a specialized processor, DRAM, flash memory—combined with passive components—resistors and capacitors—all mounted on the same substrate.
-This means that a complete functional unit can be built in a multi-chip package, so that few external components need to be added to make it work.
+SiPs can contain several chips or dies—such as a specialized processor, DRAM, flash memory—combined with passive components—resistors and capacitors—all mounted on the same substrate.
+This means that a complete functional unit can be built in a single package, so that few external components need to be added to make it work.
 This is particularly valuable in space constrained environments like MP3 players and mobile phones as it reduces the complexity of the printed circuit board and overall design.
 Despite its benefits, this technique decreases the yield of fabrication since any defective chip in the package will result in a non-functional packaged integrated circuit, even if all other modules in that same package are functional.